Ghir/meditify/README.md

 # Introduction

-Personal project and base for a mobile app, structured to be expanded with new features.<br>
+A personal project and base for a mobile application that will grow with more features.
+It consists of three main sections:

+- Home: motivational daily quote.
-It consists of two main functionalities: a Home page, that shows a motivational daily quote; a Meditation page, where the user can choose a meditation category, filter the meditations by type, and interact with the media in the modal that opens.
-Every practice can guide the user with text contents, audio and images.
+- Meditation: choose a category and filter the meditations by type.
+The practice can be followed through text contents, audio and images.
+- Timer: autonomous meditation.
+The user sets a duration, starts the timer and then saves it when completed.
+The Stats page displays all the past sessions retrieved from the backend.

 &nbsp;